-Exporting Trinidad and Tobago's Petroleum Expertise
+Exporting Trinidad & Tobago's petroleum expertise

-After 100 years, Trinidad and Tobago thinks it is more than equipped to export its petroleum expertise, especially as it relates to platform construction, as Anthony Paul has mentioned and, perhaps more so, to monetising limited reserves of gas successfully.
+After 100 years in the oil and gas business, Trinidad and Tobago thinks it is more than equipped to export its petroleum expertise, especially as it relates to platform construction, as Anthony Paul has mentioned and, perhaps more so, to monetising limited reserves of gas successfully.

-Mr Paul himself has visited several African countries in his

-capacity as an ACES consultant and in mid-2008, a delegation from the Economic Community of African States (ECOWAS), led by the ECOWAS Commission chairman, Dr Mohammed Chambas, visited Trinidad for discussions with the government and private sector.
+Mr Paul himself has visited several African countries in his capacity as an ACES consultant and in mid-2008, a delegation from the Economic Community of African States (ECOWAS), led by the ECOWAS Commission chairman, Dr Mohammed Chambas, visited Trinidad for discussions with the government and private sector.

-Dr Chambas spoke of the "remarkable progress" in gas-based development he witnessed during his visit, the background to which was an offer of assistance to West African countries made by Trinidad and Tobago's Prime Minister, Patrick Manning, when he attended an African Union meeting sometime previously.
+Dr Chambas spoke of the "remarkable progress" in gas-based development he witnessed during his visit, the background to which was an offer of assistance to West African countries made by Trinidad and Tobago's former Prime Minister Patrick Manning, when he attended an African Union meeting sometime previously.